SCI3302 Industry Placement

 - Examiner to advise on details of the project report via USQ StudyDesk.
 Students intending to enrol in this course should communicate with the course examiner well in advance of the first week of the term in order to identify a suitable workplace.
 This project proposal needs to be submitted at least 10 days before the beginning of semester.

-- Examiner to advise on the details of the reflective diary via USQ StudyDesk.
+- Examiner to advise on the details of the reflective diaries via USQ StudyDesk.
 The reflective diary should be prepared and submitted by the student each week following attendance of the workplace.

 Important assessment information